dresden-elektronik/deconz-rest-doc/userparameter/index.md

 ---
 layout: page
-title: Userparameter
+title: User parameter
-nav: endpoints
+nav: endpoints-hidden
 order: 8
 anchors:
-  - title: Add userparameter
+  - title: Add user parameter
     url: "#add"
-  - title: Modify userparameter
+  - title: Modify user parameter
     url: "#modify"
-  - title: Get all userparameter
+  - title: Get all user parameter
     url: "#getall"
-  - title: Get userparameter
+  - title: Get user parameter
     url: "#get"
-  - title: Delete userparameter
+  - title: Delete user parameter
     url: "#delete"
 ---

 {% include JB/setup %}

-Provides the opportunity to save your own parameter as a key vaule pair.
+Provides the ability to store arbitrary data as a key value pair.
-The value is simple text and don't need to be in json format.
+Value data is stored treated text and therefore any conversion to other data types must be accomblished in the application.

 ------------------------------------------------------

-## Add userparameter<a name="add">&nbsp;</a>
+## Add user parameter<a name="add">&nbsp;</a>

     POST /api/<apikey>/userparameter/<key>

-Modifies an existing userparameter.
+Creates a new user parameter.
 The Key is specified in the address.
 Returns an error if the key already exists.

 ### Parameters